WWitman/swagger-node-slack/README-blog2.md

 `curl -X POST -H "Content-Type: application/x-www-form-urlencoded" http://localhost:10010/ticker -d "text=AAPL&user_name=marsh"`

-...and you get back a nicely formatted response your Slack, like this:
+...and you get back a nicely formatted response in your Slack session, like this:

 ![alt text](./images/stockbot.png)

 ### What happened?

-The Slack Slash Command Integration called the `swagger-node-slack` API, which posted a response directly to Slack.
+The API posted data to Slack via a Slack WebHook Integration.
 Slack retrieved the response and printed it to the chat window.

 ### What next?

-We've seen how easy it is to create a Slack "WebHooks Integration command" integration with a `swagger` backend API.
+We've seen how easy it is to create a Slack "WebHooks Integration command" integration with a `swagger` back-end API.

 Another cool Slack integration is the "Slash Command".
 If you like, jump over to the [swagger-node-slack](https://github.com/apigee-127/swagger-node-slack) project on GitHub to see how to make a Slash Command integration that reverses whatever text you enter.